MarcoMagro26/Loan-Default-Prediction-Analysis/README.md

 ## Project Structure

 - `src/`: Source code for data transformation and modeling
-- Notebooks and images: Analysis steps and results
+- `dataset_creation.ipynb` and images: Analysis steps and results

 ## Note